drichorino/ikli/README.md

-# LinkApex
+# ikli

-**LinkApex** is a fast, scalable URL shortener built with FastAPI and MongoDB.
+**ikli** is a fast, scalable URL shortener built with FastAPI and MongoDB.
 It features a sleek web interface and robust RESTful API for effortless link redirection, ensuring reliable and efficient URL management.

 ---